mini151/BAD-CAPTCHA/README.md

 # BAD-CAPTCHA
--Run The python file.
+Run The python file.

--If you enter wrong captcha the mario gonna steal your liver.
+If you enter wrong captcha the mario gonna steal your liver.